floodoo/pain/README.md

 # P.A.I.N
-P.A.I.N (Penarrows Adventure in Nowhere) is a text game adventure.
+P.A.I.N (Penarrows Adventure in Nowhere) is a text adventure in a fantasy world
-I'm not going to reveal what it's about.
-Find out for yourself : D

 One of the first programs I ever wrote.
 To start the program, run main.py